Weisman Museum Celebrates 25 Years of Acquisitions with Process and Reality Art Exhibition

 Pepperdine Magazine is the feature magazine for Pepperdine University and its growing community of alumni, students, faculty, staff, and friends.

-The Frederick R. Weisman Museum of Art at Pepperdine University will have on display an art exhibition entitled Process and Reality: Works from the Permanent Collection, Celebrating 25 Years of Acquisitions from May 13 through August 6.
+The Frederick R. Weisman Museum of Art displayed Process and Reality: Works from the Permanent Collection, Celebrating 25 Years of Acquisitions from May 13 through August 6.